About

 For my dissertation, I studied how adolescents can develop a concern for others through practicing empathy, compassion, and prosocial behavior.
 In addition, I developed an interest in transformational giftedness, positive creativity, and inequities in gifted education.

-Now at UC Berkeley’s Greater Good Science Center, I am studying bridge-building interventions that can help counter the rising polarization in the world.
+At UC Berkeley’s Greater Good Science Center, I focused on developing and assessing bridge-building interventions that can help foster social connection and counter the rising polarization in the world.

 Service